UKCloud/documentation/articles/vmware/vmw-faq.md

 There's a longer deployment lead time for Dedicated Compute, as well as a longer contractual commitment than our shared cloud platform (three months rather than one hour).

-For more details, please see the UKCloud for VMware Service Definition available via the Digital Marketplace.
+For more details, please see the [*Dedicated Compute v2 Service Definition*](../dedicated-compute/dc-sd.md) available via the Digital Marketplace.

 ### Can I utilise multiple storage types with my VM?